kanimuni/crawlerservice/README.md

 This repo contains all the workings of the crawler service for the product tandem.
 The crawlconductor.js file is what sets things in motion.
 When run it does the following ...
 1. drop all articles previously stored in the collection "news" (mongodb).
 2. read the article currently in the database tandem (MySQL)
 3. kick off the crawelers and save the scapted articles into the "news" collection (mongodb).
 4. Check if there are any new articles in the just crawled and saved data that does not exist in our tandem database.
-5. If yes present only those new articles in the collection "newnews" (mongodb) The 5 news sites it crawls are npr, nytimes, washingtonpost, bbc and telegraph
+5. If yes present only those new articles in the collection "newnews" (mongodb).
+The 5 news sites it crawls are npr, nytimes, washingtonpost, bbc and telegraph.

 ![System Diagram](https://github.com/kanimuni/crawlerservice/blob/master/pics/diagram1.jpg "High Level Diagram")